On the images of certain $G_2$-valued automorphic Galois representations: -valued Galois representations with large image

 Let $G_2$ be the automorphism group scheme of the standard split octonion algebra over $\Z$.
 It is well known that, for any algebraically closed field $k$ of characteristic 0, there is a unique (up to isomorphism) irreducible $k$-linear algebraic representation $\sigma : G_2(k) \rightarrow \GL_7(k)$.
-By using the previous result on the existence of Galois representations associated to self-dual cuspidal automorphic representations of $\GL_7(\A_\Q)$, Chenevier \cite[Corollary 6.5, Corollary 6.10]{Ch19} proved the following result:
+Using the result of the previous Section on the existence of Galois representations associated to self-dual cuspidal automorphic representations of $\GL_7(\A_F)$, Chenevier \cite[Corollary 6.5, Corollary 6.10]{Ch19} proved the following result: